jafingerhut/jafingerhut.github.com/clojure-info/using-edn-safely.md

 * regex patterns, e.g. `#"foo|bar"` or values returned by the function `re-pattern`.
-* Clojure records defined with `defrecord1, unless you define a data reader for them.
+* Clojure records defined with `defrecord`, unless you define a data reader for them.
 TBD: Give an example of how to do so.
 * Clojure types defined with `deftype`, unless you define a print method and a data reader for them.
 TBD: Give an example of how to